mp-se/gravitymon/src_docs/source/installation.rst

 Windows 10 should install a driver for the USB -> Serial automatically when you connect a esp8266.

-The basic command for flashing on Windows is;
+The basic command for flashing an ESP8266 on Windows is;

 ``esptool.py --port COM4 write_flash 0x0 firmware.bin``

+The basic command for flashing an ESP32C3 on Windows is;

+``esptool.py --port COM6 write_flash --flash_mode dio 0x8000 .\partitions32c3.bin 0x10000 .\firmware32c3.bin``

 If there are issues you can try do erase the flash first using this command;